 A relaxing period of mail from home and a hot meal after accepting resupply ended as the word came down to saddle up from the Platoon Leader.
 As minds again concentrate on the situation at hand and the hazzards which are always present, the platoon slowly but adeptly progressed down the trail each man separated from the next by an imaginary "combat interval".
-Some are bent over under the added weight of a radio or M-60 machine gun or a few extra claymores.
+Some are bent over under the added weight of a radio or M-60 machine gun or a few extra claymores. most pity themselves, pack

-To themselves some curse, most pity themselves, pack animals rather than human beings.
+To themselves some curse, animals rather then human beings.